leegee/node-myremote/README.md

 Creates a Windows' system tray icon that can provide a URL for a webpage that can send key commands to Cubase, or any other Windows application.

+Click 'edit' in the top right-hand corner to add, edited, and re-arranged buttons
-Key commands can be added and edited, are preserved between page loads, and can also be saved to and loaded from file.
+- changes are preserved between page loads, and can also be saved to and loaded from file.

-To re-arrange commands, drag the icons or table rows.
+Remember to check/update your Cubase key commands!

+## Programmes Other Than Cubase

-This would work for any program, by updating the regex in the `.env`.
+Configure the regex in the `.env` file.

 ## Versions